SkylineCommunications/dataminer-docs/connector-help/connector_help/OpenHeadend_Content_Management_Platform.md

 # OpenHeadend Content Management Platform

-The **OpenHeadend Content Management Platform** driver monitors and controls the unit through **SNMP**.
+The **OpenHeadend Content Management Platform** connector monitors and controls the unit through **SNMP**.

 ## About

-The driver polls relevant information from the device every 2 seconds, 30 seconds or 1 hour.
+The connector polls relevant information from the device every 2 seconds, 30 seconds or 1 hour.
 It also receives traps from the device and updates the values accordingly.

 ### Creation

 #### SNMP Main Connection

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION: